Woman to Woman (Keyshia Cole album): Background and recording

 For Woman to Woman, Cole enlisted the help of several songwriters including Elijah Blake and Jessy Wilson, who co-wrote several of the songs.
 Cole drew inspiration for the songs from the real-life experiences of her friends.
-Explaining the writing process, Cole told J. Medina of Thisis50 that Woman to Woman reflected around her musical growth and she wanted to speak directly to her female audience from her point of view.
+Explaining the writing process, Cole told J. Medina of Thisis50 that Woman to Woman reflected her musical growth and she wanted to speak directly to her female audience from her point of view.
 She continued, "I brought songwriters on for this album and we were able to capture some moments in some of [my friends'] lives as well."